ArchitBorde/webapp-vagrant/README.md

-# Automating the Provisioning of a Web Application with Vagrant and VProfile
+# Automating the Provisioning of a Web Application with Vagrant

 ## Introduction